nhsconnect/LHCR-Aggregator-Draft-Specification/pages/support/support_glossary.md

 keywords: abbreviations definitions glossaries terms
 tags: [overview]
 sidebar: overview_sidebar
-permalink: overview_glossary.html
+permalink: support_glossary.html
-summary: "Glossary of terms used this implementation guide"
+summary: "Glossary of terms used this implementation guide."
 toc: false
 ---

 Glossary of common terms and abbreviations used throughout this documentation site.

 ## .NET
 .NET is both a business strategy from Microsoft and its collection of programming support for Web services.
-Microsoft’s goal is to provide individual and business users with a seamlessly interoperable and Web-enabled interface for applications and computing devices and to make computing activities increasingly Web browser-oriented.
+Microsoft's goal is to provide individual and business users with a seamlessly interoperable and Web-enabled interface for applications and computing devices and to make computing activities increasingly Web browser-oriented.
 The .NET platform includes servers; building-block services, such as Web-based data storage; and device software.
-It also includes Passport, Microsoft’s fill-in-the-form-only-once identity verification service.
+It also includes Passport, Microsoft's fill-in-the-form-only-once identity verification service.

 ## API
 The term Application Programming Interface is quite a confused term in the context of FHIR.
 Strictly speaking, an API is a set or services offered by a programming library that can be made use of by another application.
 Historically these would have been made available from a single machine although now they are available across networks.